uselagoon/lagoon-cli/docs/commands/lagoon_deploy_branch.md

 ### Options

 ```
   -b, --branch string          Branch name to deploy
   -r, --branchRef string       Branch ref to deploy
-      --buildvar strings   Add one or more build variables to deployment (--buildvar KEY1=VALUE1 [--buildvar KEY2=VALUE2])
+      --buildvar stringArray   Add one or more build variables to deployment (--buildvar KEY1=VALUE1 [--buildvar KEY2=VALUE2])
   -h, --help                   help for branch
       --returnData             Returns the build name instead of success text
 ```

 ### Options inherited from parent commands